530-283-3747

 • Short pieces that will endanger the chipper operators

-• Piles constructed with mechanical assistance (i.e. with a tractor)
+• Piles constructed or compacted with mechanical assistance (i.e. with a tractor)

 Picture